 Other ways to say: Constant threat, danger hanging over

-Fun Fact/Origin: From a Greek story where a man sits under a sword hanging by a thread to show the stress of power.
+Fun Fact/Origin: From a Greek story where a man sat under a sword hanging by a thin thread, showing the stress of power and risk.

 Meaning: To turn from war to peace.